Quick answer

 The points of issue

-Copyright page states "First Edition" with a complete number line including the 1 for the first printing; dust jacket carries the original printed price.
+- The copyright page states "First Edition" and carries a complete number line ending in the 1 that denotes the first printing

 How Henry Holt and Company marked a first edition